Red Orchestra (espionage): Germany

 In Germany hanging had been outlawed since the 17th century.
 In March 1933, the Lex van der Lubbe Act was enacted that permitted hanging in public as a particularly dishonourable form of execution.
 Up until that point, German death sentences were carried out by firing squad in the military courts and by beheading by the guillotine in civil courts.
 It was seen as nefarious by the Nazis and at the same time, elicited a feeling of shame by the victims.
 On 12 December 1942, an order was explicitly sent by Otto Georg Thierack to Plötzensee Prison specifying gallows to hang eight people simultaneously.
 The notice was sent a full three days before the trial.
 Hitler wanted to further punish the group and indicated the verdict was already fixed.

-In his 1963 book, Die Ordnung der Bedrängten : Autobiographisches und Zeitgeschichtliches seit den zwanziger Jahren, the prison chaplain Harold Poelchau stated:
+In his 1963 book, Die Ordnung der Bedrängten : Autobiographisches und Zeitgeschichtliches seit den zwanziger Jahren, the prison chaplain Harald Poelchau stated: